scottypate/monty_hall_sim/README.md

 Output: `The host reveals door #2`

-Now there are 2 doors remaining on unopened on stage.
+Now there are 2 doors remaining unopened on stage.
-Just to confuse you, the host offers you the opportunity to switch your choice of doors to the one remaining unopened.
+Just to confuse you, the host offers you the opportunity to switch your choice of doors.
 Now you have a choice.
-Do you switch your choice to the remaining door that is left unrevealed, or stay with your original choice?
+Do you switch to the remaining door that is left unrevealed, or stay with your original choice?
-Two doors left on stage.
-You don't know what is behind either one.
 You might think you have a 50/50 probability at this point.
 Lets see....

 ##### Scenario 1: You keep your original door choice.